“For unfettered insights read Asa Winstanley's excellent newsletter” — John Pilger

 For a small amount you can support my independent journalism.
 This is also the only way you will be able to read the full archive.
 You are not tied to a contract and can cancel at any time.

 If you can afford it, become a super sustainer by paying an annual amount of your choice above the normal fee.
-You’ll get all the benefits of a paid subscriber, plus the first 10 of you will get a free, signed copy of the book I edited with Frank Barat: Corporate Complicity in Israel’s Occupation (five remaining — December 2021).
+You’ll get all the benefits of a paid subscriber, plus the first 10 of you will get a free, signed copy of the book I edited with Frank Barat: Corporate Complicity in Israel’s Occupation (four remaining — April 2022).

 About Asa Winstanley